This page contains information concerning:

 Because you have the right to a speedy trial, if you need to postpone your trial date, you must appear before the judge before your scheduled trial date.
 You can make a reservation online, in person, or by phone to see a judge.

 Yes.
 Your bail refund will be mailed to the depositor (the person who deposited the money with the court) within 6 to 8 weeks after the disposition of the case (trial or dismissal of case).
-If you do not receive your refund, call (877) 872-2122.

 If your or the depositor’s address has changed, tell the judge or clerk.
 You can also send a letter to the court telling them about your change of address.
 Send the letter to: